igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 The foundation technology for modern-day natural language processing techniques is _text empowering_.
 It's a step we need to convert input into the correct representation.
 A text embedding, also called a _vector_, is a piece of text that's projected into a high-dimensional space.

+### Similarity

+Matching is about finding similarities, and there are many ways of doing it.
+One popular way of doing this whit text data is with _cosine similarity_. _Cosine similarity_ is a measure of how similar 2 vectors are.

 ## Functional Programming

 Functional programming principles is about empowering the developer to work with immutable data, compose functions, and bring a declarative flair to the code.